jeesunikim/x402-stellar-facilitator/README.md

 ## Features

-- ✅ Full x402 payment protocol Facilitator implementation for Stellar
+- ✅ Facilitator x402 payment protocol implementation for Stellar
 - ✅ Zod schema validation for all requests and responses
 - ✅ Support for Stellar testnet and mainnet
 - ✅ Exact payment scheme support